muhsingurel/storage-benchmark-csharp/README.md

 # storage-benchmark-csharp
  ## Why this benchmark?
- We need to test a specific read operation of large files from storage area networks.
+ We need to test a specific read operation of large files from network-based storage solutions.
 This benchmark tool measures the sequential and parallel read performance of large files in a particular way.

  ## Usage
     Usage: